-The border between Old Sawley and New Sawley has never been wholly fixed.
-On this 1947 map it seems clear that Old Sawley included Draycott Road and the short roads attached to it, whilst New Sawley began at Shaftesbury Avenue.
-But the map was already out of date, as by the late 1940s a new housing estate had filled the gap, with Northfield Avenue connecting Shaftesbury Avenue and Draycott Road.
+The border between Old Sawley and New Sawley has never been wholly fixed, though on this 1947 map it seems clear that Old Sawley included Draycott Road and the short roads attached to it, whilst New Sawley began at Shaftesbury Avenue.
+But the map was soon out of date, as by the late 1940s a new housing estate had filled the gap, with Northfield Avenue connecting Shaftesbury Avenue and Draycott Road.

 Until 1921, the Eastern boundary of Sawley parish started at the ferry at Trent Lock (although the lock itself and the pubs were in Long Eaton).
 The boundary then ran up the canal to the Royal Oak (on Tamworth Road, near the canal bridge; recently replaced by a care home) around the West side of the secondary (Roper) school, across West Park (the treelines marking the boundary are still there), to the West of Trent College, to the East of Wilsthorpe School and up the original line of Bostocks Lane (East of the Novotel and just beyond the M1) to the edge of Risley parish, then back South along the edge of Breaston parish.
 Wilsthorpe was always a separate hamlet, so by 1920, New Sawley was (roughly) the area beyond Derby Lane (Draycott Road) up to the Royal Oak, including the development around Birchwood Mills and the station.
 In 1921 Long Eaton council took control of New Sawley and Wilsthorpe – in fact most of Sawley, apart from the old village and Draycott Road (see map).